Mr A. Boyd - Chairman of Governors

 Mr S. M. Bandi

 Lakshmi, my wife, and Anupam, our son who is in Year 10, call Orpington home.
 I believe learning is a life-long endeavour and people realise their potential through opportunities and not by birth; a belief instilled by my father who was a headteacher and a Sanskrit scholar.

 While we have been contributing to the Saint Olave's community in our own way, I view being a Parent Governor offering new opportunities to contribute my knowledge and experience to be a steward of the values and legacy of Saint Olave's and contribute to its bright future.

 Ms C. Benham

 Charlotte read Geography at London School of Economics and then completed her PGCE at the Institute of Education.
 She has been teaching for since 2013 and is currently a Head of Year in the Sixth Form.

-She is the staff lead for the Amnesty International group, Geography Society and the Environmental Society, which has recently achieved Saint Olave's the coveted Green Flag in 2019, and continues to work to improve the schools environmental track record.
+She is the staff lead for Environmental Society, which has recently achieved Saint Olave's the coveted Green Flag in 2019, and continues to work to improve the schools environmental track record.
 Charlotte is also the School Co-Coordinator for World Challenge expeditions, and greatly enjoyed a trip to Ecuador in 2018, Croatia in 2019 and is hoping the postponed 2022 trip to Norway will go ahead as planned.